AzeBah/discord-irc/README.md

 # How-To-Use
 1) Download this folder - https://github.com/AzeBah/discord-irc/releases/tag/1
 2) Run Discord.exe
-3) Use your account and feel free to modify the source code
+3) Use your account and feel free to modify the source code (less ram usage :p)

 Log in